modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-2.md

 !!! bug "BOX 2.7: Accepted knowledge or questions under discussion in Hertz´s times."
-   Atoms contains electrons: negative electrical charges in quantized energy levels.
+	- Atoms contains electrons: negative electrical charges in quantized energy levels.
 Atoms exchange energy with electromagnetic radiation producing observed spectral lines representing the absorption or emission of photons of frequency $ν$.
 These photons have quantized energies ($E_n = nhν$) that correspond to the differences in the electronic energy levels participating in each transition: $E_1 – E_2 = nhν$.  </li>

-   Bohr´s atomic theory is based on the following assumptions:
+	- Bohr´s atomic theory is based on the following assumptions:

-(1)	"For every atom there is an infinite number of discrete stationary states, which are characterized by given internal energy levels in which the atom can exist without emitting radiation."
+	(1)	"For every atom there is an infinite number of discrete stationary states, which are characterized by given internal energy levels in which the atom can exist without emitting radiation.

-(2) "Emission and absorption of radiation are always connected with a transition of the atom from one stationary state to another, emission involving transition to a state of lower energy, and absorption involving transition to a state of higher energy."
+	(2) Emission and absorption of radiation are always connected with a transition of the atom from one stationary state to another, emission involving transition to a state of lower energy, and absorption involving transition to a state of higher energy.

-(3) "The frequency of the radiation emitted or absorbed respectively during such a transition is given by the equation where h is Planck’s constant and EI and E2 denote the energy of the atom in the two stationary states."
+	(3) The frequency of the radiation emitted or absorbed respectively during such a transition is given by the equation where h is Planck’s constant and EI and E2 denote the energy of the atom in the two stationary states."

 !!! quote "BOX 2.8: Hertz´s contributions or explanations."